 In a similar vein, data such as personally identifiable information (PII) and other sensitive information could be kept on-site, while less sensitive data or encrypted backups could be delegated to the public cloud.
 Finally, critical services such as authentication could be located on-premises, and integrated with cloud services to ensure manageability and full control by the enterprise.

 Ultimately, it is easy to see why the hybrid cloud is gaining the interest of businesses looking to tap into the public cloud.
-If a pure public deployment is your cup of tea though, you may also want to read about “Three top misconceptions of the public cloud” here.

 Why should CIOs move away from traditional Data Centres?